from the Chair

 The Foundation has a rich history of providing funding, “Investing In

-The Future Our Community”, to worthy community service programs
+The Future of Our Community”, to worthy community service programs

 targeted at improving the quality of life for the citizens of the District